VitorCamposAds/VitorCamposAds/README.md

 simplifies information exchange, breaks down communication barriers, and promotes social inclusion.
 That is so to say, is the main reason why I wanted to embrace these premises and tools.

-My aspirations, however, go beyond simply seeking a new professional career, as I perceive Information Technology as an excellent path to input significant impact: promote well-being, problem resolution, and raise awareness.
+My aspirations, however, goes beyond simply seeking a new professional career, as I perceive Information Technology as an excellent path to input significant impact: promote well-being, problem resolution, and raise awareness.